Costiss/pgbouncer/README.md

 # PgBouncer Docker image

+⚠ currently, only one database are supported.
+If you need more, please open an issue. ⚠

 This repository contains the code necessary for building a docker image for [pgbouncer](https://github.com/pgbouncer/pgbouncer).
 The image is based on the official pgbouncer code with the configuration file being generated from environment variables.